Teacher Training at New Hall

 Yes.
 At New Hall, we feel that rigorous training allows our teachers to be the best they can possibly be, which in turn creates a more productive learning environment for our students, who are our constant priority.
 No matter whether they are just starting out in their career or have twenty years under their belt, all teachers can and should strive to improve their teaching, and our commitment to PGCE training reflects this belief.

 But we also understand that learning on the job can be more effective than reading theory, and that graduates want to get their hands-on experience and a salary as quickly as possible.
-That’s why we choose to invest in future teachers, allowing them to study their PGCE here at New Hall, alongside teaching and earning right from day one.
+That is why we choose to invest in future teachers, allowing them to study their PGCE here at New Hall, alongside teaching and earning right from day one.

 How does teacher training at New Hall work?